 To submit a request, complete the Public Records Request Form.

-The law requires that within five (5) business days from receiving the request, the public agency will: (see note below in red)
+The law requires that within five (5) business days from receiving the request, the public agency will: (see bold and italicized note below)

 - provide you the records requested; or

 - provide a reasonable estimate of when the records will be available when the records are not readily available because of (1) the time necessary to gather them, (2) determine whether they are exempt, (3) redact any exempt information, (4) contact people or other entities to let them know the information is being released, and/or (5) to gain clarification of the request; or

 - deny the request and give the legal reason for the denial.

 If the District does not respond in writing within five business days of receipt of the request for disclosure, the requester should contact the Public Records Officer at 360-575-7016 to determine the reason for the failure to respond.
 Due to Covid-19, Governor Inslee issued an order suspending the five-day response requirement until further notice.
 The district will provide a 5-day response once the school closure ends.
 Also, the district will resume the option to make records available for public inspection and copying once the closure ends.

 Policy 4040 outlines the cost for requested records.
 Please note there is no charge for records inspected in-person.
 When a requester asks for copies of all or a portion of the records requested, however, the District will assess the following costs:

 The District has determined that calculating the actual per-page cost or other costs charged for providing photocopies of public records would be unduly burdensome.
 Therefore, the District will charge 15 cents per page for photocopies of public records.

 The cost for providing electronic records is as follows: